• Skip to main content

 Steel Cylinder

 Of course, the sinking feeling in my gut told me the magnet was going to stick before I even tried; magnets don’t stick to titanium.
 They sent me the wrong gun.
-That’s when I grabbed the box and checked the SKU.
+That’s when I picked up the box and checked the SKU.
 Sure enough, Guns.com had sent the wrong model.

 What Happens when a Seller Screws Up?